How does this medication work? What will it do for me?

 Vaccines: Live vaccines should not be given while you are being treated with irinotecan.
 Any required vaccinations should be completed before starting cancer treatment or postponed until treatment is complete.

-Pregnancy: Irinotecan may cause birth defects if either the mother or the father is using irinotecan at the time of conception, or if it is taken during pregnancy.
+Pregnancy: Irinotecan may cause birth defects if either parent is using irinotecan at the time of conception, or if it is taken during pregnancy.
 Both partners should use a reliable form of birth control while taking this medication.
 If you become pregnant while using irinotecan, contact your doctor immediately.

 Breast-feeding: It is not known if irinotecan passes into breast milk.
-Women should not breast-feed while using irinotecan due to the risk of harm to the infant.
+People should not breast-feed while using irinotecan due to the risk of harm to the infant.

 Children: The safety and effectiveness of using this medication have not been established for children.